Soto Lab Personnel

 Research Interests & Experience

 Dr. Ramirez is a DVM and Senior research associate at the Mitchell Center for Alzheimer’s Disease and Related Brain Disorders at The University of Texas Health Science Center at Houston, McGovern Medical School.
 Dr. Ramirez has developed his research background by integrating cell and molecular biology with the pathophysiology of human diseases using in vitro, ex-vivo, and in-vivo models.
 As Post Graduate researcher, he has experience in vascular diseases, prion diseases, toxicology, and drug delivery.
-As an animal model expert and skilled experimental surgeon, he is devoted to the study of neurodegenerative diseases related to misfolding proteins, aging, mitochondrial diseases, and Traumatic brain injury.
+As an animal model expert and skilled experimental surgeon, he is devoted to the study of neurodegenerative diseases related to misfolding proteins, aging, mitochondrial diseases, and traumatic brain injury.

 Education & Training